Stars activate Johns, clear way for return from long absence

 Johns has been out since late in the 2017-18 season because of post-traumatic headaches.
 The Stars have said the condition isn’t related to concussions.

-The 27-year-old Johns hasn’t played since March 29, 2018, at the Wild.
+The 27-year-old defenseman hasn’t played since March 29, 2018, at the Wild.
 It was the last of a career-high 75 games in his third NHL season.
 Johns missed the last five games that year before sitting out all of last season as headaches persisted.

 He played two games on a conditioning assignment with the Texas Stars of the AHL before rejoining Dallas on Thursday.